jihwanahn/HikaruEngine/readme.md

-Hikaru Engine is a DirectX 11 renderer developed for prototyping and experimenting with the latest technologies.
+Hikaru Engine is a renderer developed for prototyping and experimenting with the latest technologies.